sidoruvigo/EOQdis/README.md

 ```
 Load the library with:  `library("EOQdis")`

-The package includes the next functions:
+The package includes the following functions:
 + EOQ()
 + EOQd()
 + EOQpd()